 4. Scientific Regulation

-All approved food chemicals are tested and regulated by authorities.
-They are used within safe limits based on scientific research.
+All approved food chemicals are tested and regulated by authorities like the FDA, FSSAI, and EFSA.
+They are used within safe limits based on rigorous scientific research.
+These limits are set with large safety margins — often 100 times lower than the level shown to have any effect in studies.

 Conclusion